dexbytes/dynamic-form/README.md

 ## Usage

-To use the plugin you just need to add flutter_dynamic_form: ^1.0.0 into your pubspec.yaml file and run pub get.
+To use the plugin you just need to add dynamic_multi_form: ^1.0.0 into your pubspec.yaml file and run pub get.

 ## Add following into your package's pubspec.yaml (and run an implicit dart pub get):
-flutter_dynamic_form: ^1.0.0
+dynamic_multi_form: ^1.0.0

 ## Example